Were You Injured By An Exploding E-Cigarette Battery?

 Many e-cigarette manufacturers know that the e-cigarette batteries they manufacture are dangerous, yet they continue to sell them.
 These manufacturers have the chance to include protective circuitry, which can prevent explosions, but decide not to.
 Often, retailers know that e-cigarette batteries may explode, but they neglect to adequately warn consumers.
 When companies like these prioritize money over their customers’ safety, they must be held liable for the damages they have inflicted.

 You have the power to hold the manufacturer or retailer that contributed to your injuries responsible for their negligence.
 Contact Mueller Law Firm today to schedule a free consultation with an experienced lawyer.
-Contact us online, or call our office in Farmington Hills at 248-489-WOLF (9653).
+Contact us online, or call our office in Novi at 248-489-WOLF (9653).